 Social media in your personal life

-Remember that anything you post can reach a wider audience than you originally intend.
-While we would encourage you to keep your online profiles under strict privacy settings where appropriate, using privacy settings does not prevent your content from reaching a wider audience via screenshots, bystanders or compromised security.
+Remember that anything you post can reach a wider audience than you originally intended.
+While it is encouraged for people to keep their online profiles under strict privacy settings where appropriate, using privacy settings does not necessarily prevent your content from reaching a wider audience via screenshots, bystanders or compromised security.

 Your responsibilities on social media

 You are personally responsible for your own communications on social media.
-You should take extra care when you can clearly be identified as a student at the University.
+You should take extra care when you can clearly be identified as a member of staff at the university.

 You should refrain from posting:

 - details of complaints/legal proceedings involving the university

 - anything from a fake account or an account using another person's name

 - anything that is illegal, threatening, harassing, discriminatory, obscene, indecent, defamatory or hostile